YJiangcm/WebR/README.md

-# Instruction-Tuning Data Synthesis from Scratch via Web Reconstruction
+# Instruction-Tuning Data Synthesis from Scratch via Web Reconstruction (ACL 2025)

 This repository contains code and instructions for synthesizing instruction-tuning datasets directly from raw web data and training large language models (LLMs) to improve instruction-following capabilities.